A fisherman’s tale

 He waved the orange garment frantically until at last the searchlight hit his naked white body.

-Eventually a rescue diver winched down to join Dave in the boiling ocean, diving under the water and securing a harness around his shivering body.
+Eventually a rescue diver winched down to join Dave in the boiling ocean, diving under the water and securing a harness around the shivering body.
 Within minutes they were being hauled up into the belly of the chopper.

 He lay gasping, vomiting seawater, a trembling, wet, naked man.
 Much like a sea creature caught on the end of a line, snatched from an ocean deprived of a certain victory.